 Tuesdays 3:30-4:30pm Treble Choir (multi-generational female vocal ensemble by audition or invitation)

 Thursdays 3:30-4:15pm Preparatory Choir (7-12 yrs, no audition; 6 yr olds by director's discretion)

-Thursday classes are held at the Sebastopol Center for the Arts, 282 South High St., and Wednesday Treble Choir rehearses at a private studio in central Sebastopol.
-Students may enter at the start of the season in September (and space permitting in January for Preparatory Choir only).
+Thursday classes are held at the Sebastopol Community Cultural Center, Youth Annex Hall, Morris Street, and Tuesday Treble Choir rehearses at a private studio in central Sebastopol.
+Students may join at the start of the season in September (and space permitting in January for Preparatory Choir only).
 Auditioned-level choirs are a full-season commitment.

 ABOUT THE BIJA CHILDREN'S CHOIR CLASSES

 Classes meet weekly, leveled by age and ability: